parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 Title: Four Ways to Extend Jupyter Notebook
-Date: 2015-07-07
+Date: 2015-07-17

 [Jupyter Notebook](https://try.jupyter.org/) (n&#233;e [IPython Notebook](http://ipython.org)) is a web-based environment for interactive computing in notebook documents.
-In addition to supporting the execution of user-defined code, Jupyter Notebook has a [variety of plug-in points](http://carreau.gitbooks.io/jupyter-book/content/notebook-extensions.html) which one can use to extend the capabilities of the authoring environment itself.
-In this post, I'll touch on four of these extension mechanisms, some more stable and well-known than others, and finish off with an example of how to package and distribute a set of cooperating extensions.
+In addition to supporting the execution of user-defined code, Jupyter Notebook has a [variety of plug-in points](http://carreau.gitbooks.io/jupyter-book/content/notebook-extensions.html) that you can use to extend the capabilities of the authoring environment itself.
+In this post, I'll touch on four of these extension mechanisms and finish off with a word on packaging and distribution.

 Two words of caution before you proceed.
 First, I wrote this post based on what exists in the current master branch of the [jupyter/notebook](https://github.com/jupyter/notebook) project.
 At the time of this writing, that branch is close to reaching a stable 4.0 release.
 If you try to apply these techniques to pre-["Big Split"](https://blog.jupyter.org/2015/04/15/the-big-split/) releases (e.g., IPython 3.x) you may need to change some details (e.g., Jupyter -> IPython).
 Second, the story of [extensions for Jupyter is still evolving](https://github.com/jupyter/notebook/issues/116).
 Not all of the APIs and techniques I mention in this post are well-documented or considered stable yet.